createdbynick/test-hugo-netlify-cms/content/_index.md

         cyber agent in our Cyber Protection Agency.
 You will learn the essential concepts and ideas cyber agents apply when dealing with the aftermath of real cyber attacks.
+  quote:
+    text: >-
+      I absolutely loved taking part!
+I got pretty hooked on the rush of investigation and problem solving.
+    author: Previous CyberStart student
+  copySetTwo:
+    - text: >-
+        Whether you’re already a white-hat hacker in training or you’ve never touched a keyboard before, you can join our Virtual Cyber School.
+    - text: >-
+        Studying from home doesn’t have to be a chore!
+Join our Virtual Cyber School, in partnership with HM Government, where you will gain access to and learn how to play CyberStart Game.
+Learn how to crack codes, find security flaws and dissect criminals’ digital trails whilst playing as a cyber agent in our Cyber Protection Agency.
+You will learn the essential concepts and ideas cyber agents apply when dealing with the aftermath of real cyber attacks.
+columnRight:
+  criteria: If you are a UK resident aged 13-18, or have a child or student in this age bracket and are interested in applying for a FREE CyberStart Game license, please enter your details below and we will email you when our application stage opens shortly.
+Places are limited so make sure you reserve your place today!
+  form:
+    title: Reserve your place
+    subtitle: Already playing CyberStart Game with Cyber Discovery?
+No need to apply.
+We'll be extending your access over summer!
 ---